mastercomfig/mastercomfig/docs/os/linux.md

 See the [Arch Linux wiki](https://wiki.archlinux.org/index.php/Sysctl#Virtual_memory) for information about improving virtual memory parameters.

-## Native Libraries

-Using native libraries can benefit performance, alongside fixing mouse sensitivity issues and providing better Wayland support.
+## Fixing bugs with newer SDL2

-The automatic Steam runtime host library pinning is not enough to use native libraries on TF2 as the game's launcher script shades in some libraries by itself.
-In order to force TF2 to use a native library, the built-in library must be deleted and the system libraries have to be manually pinned to the runtime.
+Using a newer version of libSDL2 can help fix issues with things such as mouse sensitivity, rendering, and support for newer display servers.
+The automatic Steam runtime host library pinning is not enough to use native libraries on TF2 as the game’s launcher script shades in some libraries by itself.
+In order to force TF2 to use the newer library, the built-in library must be deleted and the system library has to be manually pinned to the runtime.

-An example of a library that benefits greatly from this approach is SDL2.
-To use a native version of SDL2, go to `TF2_FOLDER/bin` and delete `libSDL2-2.0.so.0` (this will cause TF2 to fallback to the Steam Linux Runtime).
+To do this, go to `TF2_FOLDER/bin` and delete `libSDL2-2.0.so.0` (this will cause TF2 to fallback to the Steam Linux Runtime).
 Then, install a 32-bit version of SDL2 and pin the library to the runtime using one of these commands, depending on your distribution:

 !!! warning
     When using Wayland, ```SDL_VIDEODRIVER=x11 %command%``` will need to be prepended to your launch options to avoid rendering issues